Pages

 The villain here is the vastness of space -- an antagonist that refuses direct confrontation.
 There isn't a traditional bad guy to be found, but Apollo 13 needs no such useless embellishment.
 The basic human drama of the situation raises the heartbeat far more than all the explosions of Die Hard with a Vengeance or the contrived submarine warfare of Crimson Tide.
 Reality has a taste the likes of which fiction can rarely match.
 Those who recall that week in April 1970 will enjoy seeing the full story unfold; those who are too young to remember will get a feeling not only of what the individuals endured, but how the country as a whole reacted.
 While the events of this motion picture may depict NASA's finest hour, the release of Apollo 13 represents Ron Howard's.

-Labels: drama, history, Tom Hanks
+Labels: biography, drama, history, Tom Hanks

 RottenTomatoes Averages (critics=82, viewers=82)